-Please note that the Centre Furnace Mansion will be closed for tours on Sunday, October 20 due to special programming.
-Please excuse the inconvenience.
+Please note that the Centre Furnace Mansion will be closed for tours from Tuesday, December 24 to Wednesday, January 22 when mansion tours will resume.

 Ironmasters Samuel Miles and John Patton from Philadelphia bought over 16,000 acres to found Centre Furnace in 1791.
 Local quarries and forests provided the iron ore, limestone, and charcoal used to make the metal bound for Philadelphia and Pittsburgh.
 Today, these lands would cover much of State College and University Park, as well as parts of Benner, College, Ferguson, Halfmoon, Harris, and Patton townships.